Environment

 Air quality

-- Atmosphere: Fluoride in air and dust, sulfur dioxide in air and dust, particulate matter, PAHs in particulate matter, nitrous oxide and hydrogen sulfide
+• Atmosphere: Fluoride in air and dust, sulfur dioxide in air and dust, particulate matter, PAHs in particulate matter, heavy metal, nitrous oxide, and hydrogen sulfide

 Freshwater